What are the conditions of a valid marriage? Can we marry in the presence of two witnesses keeping it secret from the bride's family?

 “There is no marriage without a supervisor (Wali) and two reliable witnesses.
 A marriage performed without these is void.
 If they couldn’t agree, the authorized officials are the supervisor.”
 (Abu Dawood, Nikah/Marriage, 20; Tirmidhi, Nikah/Marriage, 14; Ibn Majah, Nikah/Marriage, 15; Ahmad Ibn Hanbal, Musnad, 6/66)

 A supervisor should be the woman’s father, grandfather, son, brother, uncle, etc. respectively.
 If they are not found or refuse to perform their duty, the authorized official becomes the supervisor.
 The duty of the supervisor is investigating the groom-to-be whether he fulfills the conditions mentioned above.
 For example, unchastity of a boy or man can be witnessed more easily by another man than by a woman, because men have wider access to men-exclusive environments.
 Another example could be that the maturity of a boy and whether he could maintain a family can be witnessed more easily by an elder man.
-The supervisor can object to marriage only if the conditions mentioned in the Qur’an are not fulfilled by the groom-to-be.
-Any other objections is considered groundless about marriage, and if the supervisor insists on a groundless objection he loses his right to supervise.
+The supervisor can object to the marriage only if the conditions mentioned in the Qur’an are not fulfilled by the groom-to-be.
+Any other objection is considered groundless regarding the marriage.
+If the supervisor insists on a groundless objection, he loses his right to supervise.
 Thus, the authorities in charge become the supervisor.

-Today, there is nowhere in the world that permits marriages without supervision.
+Today, there is no country in the world that permits marriages without supervision.
 Officials of the municipalities, churches, synagogues are examples of authorized supervisors for marriage.
-Prophet Muhammad (pbuh) did not require walee for men and sufficed the approval of walee for women, which eases marriage and lets happy families be established.
+Prophet Muhammad (pbuh) did not require walee for men and sufficed the approval of walee for women, which eases marriage, protects women’s rights and lets happy families be established.